-Students who do not score above the scaled average (compared to students in the same year in the program nationally) overall and/or score below this scaled average in more than three subtest areas, MUST met with their advisor as soon as possible.
+Successful completion of the Self-Evaluation Exam (SEE) from the NBCRNA is required by the MSNA Program.
+Students are required to obtain a SEE exam score of 425 or higher before they can complete the program.
+Students who do not score above a 425 (NCE passing 450) MUST met with their advisor as soon as possible.
 It is the student's responsibility to develop a study plan with immediate and weekly/monthly goals on how to prepare for the NCE and bring this to the advisor meeting.
 Each individual advisor will then review these with the student and may request more preparation be done.